ElvinLit/cse15l-lab-reports/lab3.md

 ./technical/government/Gen_Account_Office/d01591sp.txt
 ./technical/government/Gen_Account_Office/Statements_Feb28-1997_volume.txt
 ```
-Command 3 - `-mtime` option, which finds files modified within a certain time period by days.
+Option 3 - `-mtime` option, which finds files modified within a certain time period by days.

 Example 1) `find ./technical -type f -mtime -1`, which finds all files within the directory `./technical` that have been modified within the last day.
 This can be helpful if you want to track the most recent files modified.
 Output: